tenjotenge/blackjack-ai/chromosome.md

 'A' followed '-' indicates an Ace paired with it's corresponding number card, these hands are specifically marked since the Ace card can either count as 11 or 1 points.

-'D' indicates doubles of the corresponding after the '-'
+'D' indicates doubles of the corresponding card listed after the '-'

 possible dealer upcards: [2, 3, 4, 5, 6, 7.
 8, 9, T, A]